The Saint (TV series): Home media

 A&E Home Entertainment, under licence from Carlton International Media Limited, released all the episodes on DVD in Region 1.
 They have released two sets of monochrome episodes: the first with three discs, the second with four.
 Each disc contains four complete, unedited, uncut original broadcast episodes, meaning only 28 of the monochrome episodes are available.
-Each episode has been completely restored from the original 35 mm film prints and digitally remastered in full colour, and was presented in its original UK broadcast presentation and their original US broadcast order.
+Each episode has been completely restored from the original 35 mm film prints and digitally remastered in full colour, and was presented in its original British broadcast presentation and their original American broadcast order.
 All of the colour episodes have been released in seven two-disc sets, as well as in one 14-disc "megaset".
 The two-part episodes are only in movie form.

 A&E Home Entertainment also released the original monochrome episodes on Region 1 DVD, entitled The Saint: The Early Episodes, in which A&E had remastered and restored all the black-and-white episodes of the series from the original film elements.

 On 26 May 2015 Timeless Media Group released The Saint: The Complete Series on DVD in Region 1 for the first time.
 The 33-disc set features all 118 episodes of the series as well as bonus features.
 They subsequently released series one and two on DVD in a separate 10-disc collection on 13 October the same year.
 Series three and four were released on 19 January 2016.

 In Region 2, Network Distributing has released two multidisc sets, with all the monochrome episodes available in an 18-disc set, and all the colour ones in a 14-disc set.
 The colour set includes the theatrical versions of the two double-length stories, as well as the original 48-minute two-part versions.
 Also included are a 40-minute documentary and isolated music tracks.
 Prior to this, Carlton Video had released four separate discs, the first one with the first two episodes, and the rest with four episodes each.
 Also, a ten-disc set repackages the previous four discs alongside six more, containing the first 39 monochrome episodes.
 In France, TF1 Vidéo has released five multidisc sets, containing all the 118 episodes, in French and in English.

 In Region 4, Umbrella Entertainment released the entire series in Australia, in five boxed sets of six discs each.
 These are in PAL format, but with no region code.
 The boxsets feature numerous extras including a series of audio commentaries recorded in 2004 with surviving members of the cast and crew, ranging from guest stars to Roger Moore.